GameTechDev/CmdThrottlePolicy/README.md

 the extension engaged vs. not engaged, run it one time without any parameters, and run it again with the additional flag `--disable-command-throttle-policy-extension`.

 The sample relies on an external dependency, `DXSampleHelper.h` from the DirectX SDK Samples available at https://github.com/microsoft/DirectX-Graphics-Samples/tree/master.
+Copy this to the project folder.

-This sample relies on the Intel Extensions static library available at: https://github.com/GameTechDev/D3DExtensions_public
+This sample relies on the Intel Extensions static library available at: https://github.com/GameTechDev/D3DExtensions_public.
+Copy this to `..\CmdThrottlePolicy\IntelExtension\lib`.

 Supported command line parameters:
 - --disable-command-throttle-policy-extension\